-- An original application for a license as a PT or a certificate as a PT assistant; - An original application for reinstatement of a license or certificate or in connection with any investigation of any holder of a license or certificate: or - An application by a PT licensed in a home state for compact privilege to practice in Kansas under the Compact.
+- An original application for a license as a PT or a certificate as a PT assistant; - An original application for reinstatement of a license or certificate; or - Any investigation of any holder of a license or certificate.

 The bill would authorize the Board to submit fingerprints to the Kansas Bureau of Investigation and the FBI.
 The bill would allow the Board to use the information obtained from fingerprinting and the criminal history to verify the identity of the person and in the official determination of the qualifications and fitness of the person to be issued or to maintain a license or certificate.
 The bill would require local and state law enforcement officers to assist the Board in taking and processing the fingerprints of applicants for and holders of any license or certificate and to release all records of adult convictions and nonconvictions and adult convictions or adjudications of another state or country to the Board.